openharmony/docs/en/device-dev/driver/driver-platform-dac-develop.md

-    - Custom structure reference
+    - Defining a custom structure

       The custom structure holds parameters and data for the driver.
 Define the custom structure based on the function parameters of the device.
-The HDF reads the values in the **dac_config.hcs** file using the **DacTestReadConfig()** function and initializes the structure members using **DeviceResourceIface()**.
-Some important values, such as the device number and bus number, are also passed to the **DacDevice** object at the core layer.
+The **DacTestReadConfig()** provided by the HDF reads the values in the **dac_config.hcs** file, and **DeviceResourceIface()** initializes the custom structure and passes some important parameters, such as the device number and bus number, to the **DacDevice** object at the core layer.

       ```
       struct VirtualDacDevice {
           struct DacDevice device;// (Mandatory) Control object at the core layer.
 For details, see the description below.
           uint32_t deviceNum;      // (Mandatory) Device number.
           uint32_t validChannel;   // (Mandatory) Valid channel.
           uint32_t rate;           // (Mandatory) Sampling rate.
       };

       // DacDevice is the core layer controller structure.
-Its members are assigned with values in the Init() function.
+The Init() function assigns values to the members of DacDevice.
       struct DacDevice {
           const struct DacMethod *ops;
           OsalSpinlock spin; // Spinlock.